rama1997/More-Like-This/README.md

 - Stream button not supported on Smart TVs or Stremio 5 Beta.
 Manually searching should still yield recommendations catalogs.
 - TMDB metadata may not show up properly with the current stable Android app, but does work with the new beta version on Android
-- Kitsu ID searches may be inaccurate, especially for niche or very specific titles.
 - New releases, unreleased titles, and obscure international content may yield strange or no results.
-- Not compatible with other Stremio addons that generate custom catalogs and IDs.
+- Works best with default Stremio catalogs.
+Not compatible with other Stremio addons that generate custom catalogs and IDs.
-- As of April 2025, TasteDive’s API may return poor results due to API changes.
-It now returns recommendations that includes another unrelated media titles.

 # Security